alexk111/ngImgCrop/README.md

 ### change-on-fly

 *Optional*.
 By default, to reduce CPU usage, when a user drags/resizes the crop area, the result image is only updated after the user stops dragging/resizing.
 Set true to always update the result image as the user drags/resizes the crop area.

+### live-view

+*Optional*.
+By default, to reduce CPU usage and lag mostly for huge result images, when a user drags/resizes the crop area, the result image is only updated after the user stops dragging/resizing.
+This is a bit complex part then change on fly, to make it work you have to create object in your controller and assign a variable block to it with try value.
+After that cropper will bind function "render" which will accept callback and that callback will return dataURL.
+Example of object {block: true}.

 ### area-type